JosephRodriguez7/se_project_spots/README.md

-# My very first true responsive-design project with Triple Ten.
+# My very first true responsive-design project with Triple Ten

 My project for Sprint 3 at Triple Ten consisted in creating this tasteful digital art gallery.
 This webpage has a modest header, followed by a thorough profile dashboard.
 In the middle, the art gallery is displayed in a nice grid arrangement of three columns and two rows.

-As the website adapts to smaller screens, the elements within move, resize and rearrange to comfortable layouts.
+As the website adapts to smaller screens, the elements within will move, resize, and rearrange to comfortable layouts.

 I consider this my first true responsive design, as it was tested with super wide screens, down to a width as narrow as 320px.